 - Open the foil, and broil salmon for 2-3 minutes until the tops are golden.
 Be careful not to burn the fish by keeping a close eye on it.

-- Remove the sheet pan from the oven.
-It’ll be done when salmon flakes easily with a fork.
+- Remove the sheet pan from the oven when the salmon flakes easily with a fork.
+For perfect doneness, insert a thermometer into the thickest part of the salmon —it should read 145°F.

 Ways to use leftover salmon